Different Types of Yarn: Explained

 What is the Softest Type of Yarn?

-With so many fibers to chose from, picking the softest yarn can be tough.
+With so many fibers to choose from, picking the softest yarn can be tough.
 You can find many acrylic yarns that are extremely soft such as Feels Like Butta by Lionbrand as well as natural fibers as well.
 Take a look at this post about the softest yarns, so you can pick your favorite yarn.

 What Type of Yarn Should I use for Hot Pads?